-I will sign another lease at the Village at Vanderbilt to take me through May, 2020.
+I signed another lease at the Village at Vanderbilt to take me through May, 2020.
 It is a good location, but there is no equity and the rent has more than doubled since April 1998.
 Traffic is horrible, and the campus has been overrun by Hispanics, Chinese, Muslims & niggers.
 I told Michael's friend Dallas that I will keep him in mind.
 Dallas is with Zeitlin.

 The right place at the right time for the right reasons.
 That was my idea from the beginning.
 I have built up credit.